MI-AFP/tutorials/tutorials/02_functions-types.md

 5. `fac' 1 6`
 6. `6`

 Although Haskell's [lazy evaluation] strategy and GHC optimizations make it unnecessary to write tail-recursive functions, you should be familiar with the concept as functional programmer.
-With Haskell you should more focus about the readability of your code and productivity!
+With Haskell, you should more focus on the readability of your code and productivity!

 ## Task assignment